 2. Miscellaneous.
 This Agreement supersedes all prior oral or written agreements between me and UTC relating generally to the same subject matter.
 This Agreement is effective as of the first day that I performed any work for UTC, and my obligations under this Agreement will survive any termination of my employment with UTC.
 This Agreement is binding upon me, and my heirs, executors, administrators, legal representatives and assigns.
 This Agreement may be modified only by an express written document signed by me and an authorized representative of UTC.
 This Agreement will be governed by and construed in accordance with the laws of the State of Connecticut, United States of America, without reference to conflicts of law principles.
 This Agreement does not alter my existing employment relationship with UTC, whether it is currently at-will or based on a written employment agreement.
-Additionally, this Agreement (or any portion of this Agreement) is held to be invalid, illegal or otherwise unenforceable by a court of competent jurisdiction, I agree that the court should modify such provision to the extent necessary to render such provision enforceable, and the remaining provisions of this Agreement will remain in full force and effect.
+Additionally, this Agreement shall remain effective regardless of future changes in my duties, salary or compensation.
+If any provision of this Agreement (or any portion of this Agreement) is held to be invalid, illegal or otherwise unenforceable by a court of competent jurisdiction, I agree that the court should modify such provision to the extent necessary to render such provision enforceable, and the remaining provisions of this Agreement will remain in full force and effect.
 I agree that UTC may notify any of my prior or subsequent employers of this Agreement and my obligations under this Agreement.